Kao Chia-yu: Early life and education

 Born in Keelung on 17 October 1980, Kao is the eldest in the family, with a sister and a brother.
 Her parents own a provision store.

-She studied in the prestigious Taipei First Girls' High School, and proceeded to study law in the National Taiwan University (NTU).
-She now holds a Master's degree in Cross-Strait relations research from the NTU Graduate Institute of National Development.
-During her study in NTU, she became the 14th President of the NTU Student Association.
+After graduating from the prestigious Taipei First Girls' High School, Kao studied law at National Taiwan University (NTU) and earned a Bachelor of Laws (LL.B.) and a master's degree in national development and political science.
+As a student at NTU, she became the 14th president of the NTU Student Association.

 Political career

 Kao became an assistant of Legislative Yuan member Luo Wen-jia.
 She later won the 2005 National Assembly election and became the youngest member of the National Assembly in Republic of China history.

 In the 2010 local elections, Kao was elected councillor of Taipei City, and was re-elected twice in 2014 and 2018.

 She was initially nominated by the DPP to run for the 2008 legislative election, representing Taipei City District 6, but was replaced by Luo Wen-jia, after President Chen Shui-bian returned to lead the Democratic Progressive Party as chairman.
 In 2015, she protested DPP's decision not to nominate any candidate for the Neihu and Nangang district for the 2016 election.
+Kao defeated Lee Yen-hsiu in the 2020 legislative election, but lost to Lee in 2024.

 She would occasionally sing in the public, but some netizens found her singing voice being terrible.
+During the 2024 Taiwan general elections, she was even requested by William Lai (The presidential candidate of DPP) not to sing during the election campaign.